clivetong/Talks/StateOfQuantum/README.md

 - reversible computations until measurement time
   - so it helps if you've studied linear algebra
   - matrices over complex numbers
-  - logical model of a Qbit as a bloch sphere
+  - logical model of a Qubit as a bloch sphere
 - the no copy theorem means you can't just
   - ```x = y ```
 - use superposition